botjagwar/botjagwar/readme.md

 #### dictionary_service.py

 Word storage engine.
 REST API required by the `wiktionary_irc.py` to store and get translations.

+Default engine is SQLite, please see `database_uri` at `conf/config.ini` for a change.
+It is used by SQLAschemy to connect to the database backend.

 This API has been tested and used on MySQL (manual test), SQLite (automatic test) and PostgreSQL databases (manual test) thanks to SQLAlchemy.
 For the best performance and mostly if you want to use the frontend application, please use PostgreSQL.